dtello2012/sunflower/README.md

 $ python mindstorm.py
 ```

-Running that command on the terminal will open a browser and display the site.
-You can click on the box art / poster image to play the trailer.
+Running that command on the terminal will open a a window and draw a sunflower using Turtle